 Based on the results of faculty and students surveys and the interview with Kathleen Benzaquin, the following are possible solutions the MIT530 team recommends for effective implementation of diversity in WSE curriculum.
-It is very clear that the faculty and students are extremely motivated to do what it takes to increase the amount of diverse students within the school as well as prepare future teachers more thoroughly to deal with diverse learners.
+The faculty and students are motivated to increase the amount of diverse students within the school as well as prepare future teachers more thoroughly to deal with diverse learners.
 The solutions are prioritized taking into account the needs, resources (including budget), and time.

 - 1. Define the optimals for implementing diversity within curriculum. - 2.
-Disseminate the UNCW definition of diversity. - 3.
-Given promoting diversity is part of the university missions, create a one-credit cultural awareness required basic study course offered by UNCW so students have it as the prerequisite before entering WSE. - 4.
+Disseminate the UNCW definition of diversity.

+- 3. Given promoting diversity is part of the university missions, create a one-credit cultural awareness required basic study course offered by UNCW so students have satisfied the diversity requirement before entering WSE. - 4.
 Offer a list of topics and resources for professors who are unsure of what diversity issues to address in their particular course. - 5.
 Provide mini awareness activities throughout the year.
 Attach professional development units to each activity. - 6.
 Provide more diverse resources. - 7.
 Invite faculty to attend Diversity Committee meetings - 8.
 Invite teachers in the field to share their personal teaching experiences in regards to diversity. - 9.
 Include a student representative to be a member of the Diversity Committee - 10.
 Create focus groups made up of African Americans to discover their needs and opinions.
 (Refer to student survey: cross tabulation of ethnicity and question 4) - 11.
 Design a newsletter to send to faculty addressing topics of diversity. - 12.
 Create a job aide with helpful websites, tips for dealing with various cultures, contact information of the Diversity Committee